Alexandra-Paun/GuessTheButton/README.md

 # GuessTheButton
-You have three buttons and you have to guess the winner one.
+You have three buttons and you have to guess the winning one.